 Based on empirical evidence as well as numerous recent studies from all over the world, listening to natural soundscapes (particularly mindful listening) has a great positive impact on our wellbeing, and potentially on our respect for nature.
 However, these soundscapes are increasingly scarce as we humans continue to destroy the natural ecosystems which produce them.

-That’s where earth.fm comes in: as well as sharing a new natural soundscape every three days, we’re actively helping the community to go out in nature more often and discover a deeper, more direct connection with the wonders around us, which can lead to more well being on individual and collective levels.
+That’s where earth.fm comes in: as well as sharing a new natural soundscape every day, we’re actively helping the community to go out in nature more often and discover a deeper, more direct connection with the wonders around us, which can lead to more well being on individual and collective levels.

 An Earth Holder works to preserve this planet for living beings by taking care of the air, water, and soil.~ Thich Nhat Hanh

-earth.fm is a non-profit initiative developed by Digital Partnership for Regeneration and Reconnection MTÜ, a Non-Profit Organisation registered in Estonia (registry code 80615833), guided by principles rooted on altruism, scientific evidence and the systemic view of nature.
+Earth.fm is a non-profit initiative developed by Digital Partnership for Regeneration and Reconnection MTÜ, a Non-Profit Organisation registered in Estonia (registry code 80615833), guided by principles rooted on altruism, scientific evidence and the systemic view of the natural world.

 On top of our goal to preserve natural soundscapes around the world, we also aim to develop partnerships with local charities in the regions where nature sounds are found most valuable, and best represent the importance of preserving and healing our mother nature.